 Operating Shared Cost AVCs by means of a salary sacrifice arrangement is growing in interest within the public sector and is not affected by the legislative changes relating to the withdrawal of tax and NICs advantages of certain benefits provided through salary sacrifice.

-The introduction and provision of the scheme has no impact on our AVC provider, Prudential.
+The provision of the scheme has no impact on our AVC provider, Prudential.
 Prudential will support us with the salary sacrifice Shared Cost AVC arrangement and will continue to manage and administer the Standard AVC and Shared Cost AVC plans.

 What is a Salary Sacrifice Shared Cost AVC Scheme?